Israeli military says strikes on Gaza hospital targeted a Hamas camera, without providing evidence

 Meanwhile, Palestinians in Gaza braced for the expanded offensive against a backdrop of displacement, destruction and the famine that has gripped parts of the territory.

-Netanyahu met with his security cabinet meeting Tuesday, but the government said the meeting would not include discussion of ceasefire talks, according to an official with knowledge of the situation.
-The official, who spoke on the condition of anonymity because they were not authorized to speak on the matter, said there was a delegation from Egypt in Israel on Monday, and they discussed the negotiations.
+Netanyahu met with his security cabinet Tuesday evening, but he revealed little of what transpired when he appeared later at an event in Jerusalem.

+“It started in Gaza, and it will end in Gaza,” Netanyahu said.
+“We will not leave these monsters there.
+We will release all our hostages.
+We will ensure that Gaza no longer poses a threat to Israel.”

-The prime minister has said Israel will launch its expanded offensive in Gaza City while simultaneously pursuing a ceasefire, though Israel has yet to send a negotiating team to discuss a proposal on the table.
+Netanyahu has said Israel will launch its Gaza City offensive while simultaneously pursuing a ceasefire, though Israel has yet to send a negotiating team to discuss a proposal on the table.
 Netanyahu has said the offensive is the best way to weaken Hamas and return hostages, but hostage families and their supporters have pushed back.

 “There’s a good deal on the table.
 It’s something we can work with,” said Ruby Chen, the father of 21-year-old Itay Chen, a dual Israeli-American citizen whose body is being held in Gaza.
 "We could get a deal done to bring all the hostages back.”